 ORR's current permanent licensed capacity is constrained by the unprecedented increase of minors referred to ORR.
 Recognizing that most of these licensed facilities are near full capacity, ORR is reviewing new proposals offering additional licensed programs, and continues to accept recipient initiated supplemental requests for programs who can add additional capacity to existing programs.
 Also, current programs are exploring additional licensed facilities within their organizations.
+ORR is currently finalizing a Notice of Funding Opportunity which will add additional capacity through new grants to the shelter/TFC network.

 Despite these assertive and ongoing efforts to increase licensed bed capacity, the current influx levels have necessitated the need for ORR to continue operating a non-state licensed Influx Care Facility (ICF) and continue to use Emergency Intake Site (EIS) facilities.
 However, EIS are intended to be short-term/temporary facilities (generally, under a 6-month period).
-The EIS facilities are part of a multipronged approach to absorb the current surge.
-EIS are designed for mass care and offer basic standards of care for minors such as providing clean and comfortable sleeping quarters, meals, toiletries, laundry, and access to medical services.
+The EIS facilities are part of a multi-pronged approach to absorb the current surge.

+EIS facilities are designed for mass care and offer basic standards of care for minors such as providing clean and comfortable sleeping quarters, meals, toiletries, laundry, and access to medical services.
 A COVID-19 health screening protocol for all minors is implemented to follow CDC guidelines for preventing and controlling communicable diseases.
-For minors diagnosed with COVID-19, EIS either have established medical isolation areas or are designated for only minors that test negative for COVID-19.
-In addition to medical and mental health services, case management and legal services (as noted above) are available for all sites that remain open.
+For minors diagnosed with COVID-19, EIS facilities either have established medical isolation areas or are designated for only minors that test negative for COVID-19.

+In addition to medical and mental health services, case management and legal services (as noted above) are available at all sites that remain open.
 Furthermore, these sites have implemented educational and recreational services as well.
-Figure 8 below provides details on capacity and placements at EIS and ICF as of August 31, 2021.
+Figure 8 below provides details on capacity and placements at EIS and ICF as of October 21, 2021.